Don’t want to vaccinate or mask up at work or school? You might not have a choice

-To clear up the confusion, FOX4 went to Katherine Myers, an attorney who specials in civil rights and employment law.
+To clear up the confusion, WDAF-TV went to Katherine Myers, an attorney who specials in civil rights and employment law.

 Myers said a lot of people mistakenly believe their personal freedom trumps any mask and vaccine requirements.